Empowering Community Leaders through Proyecto Promotor

 As a follow-up to the 2016 Health Equity Learning Series, Lake County Department of Human Services and Lake County Build a Generation hosted a 5-day medical interpretation training by the Spring Institute in October 2017.
 The training included both general interpretation and medical interpretation components.
 Following the training, participants were able to obtain medical interpretation certification.
 Twenty-three individuals, including 14 from Lake County, attended and obtained certification.

-Agencies needing interpretation services can contact Cesar Hernandez, Health Equity Coordinator, at firstname.lastname@example.org to connect with one of the 22 community and medical interpreters in Lake County.
+Agencies needing interpretation services can contact Eudelia Contreras (English or Spanish), Health Equity Coordinator, at firstname.lastname@example.org or 719-486-4114, to connect with one of the 22 community and medical interpreters in Lake County.